 All class 1 facilities such as childcare centres, aged care facilities, hospitals must have an independent food safety program and must be audited annually.

 Class 2 businesses that choose to develop their own independent food safety program must also be audited annually or use the VIC health template.

-Safe Food Australia have auditors that are accredited to conduct audits for the above mentioned businesses, we can also develop food safety programs, please contact us to discuss your requirements.
+Safe Food Australia has auditors that are accredited to conduct audits for the above- mentioned businesses, we can also develop food safety programs, please contact us to discuss your requirements.

-We are able to provide training and internal audits in these states where the regulator conducts audits, to assist with compliance and the requirements of your food safety plan.
+We can provide training and internal audits in these states where the regulator conducts audits, to assist with compliance and the requirements of your food safety plan.

 The food safety plan, monitoring records and support programs such as pest control, staff training, maintenance, waste, allergen management and labelling will be reviewed followed by a site inspection and observation of processing.

 At the completion of the audit an exit meeting would be conducted with key personnel and include the audit summary and result, corrective actions and close out times.